microsoft/dicom-server/docs/how-to-guides/extended-query-tags.md

 - Unsigned Short (US)

 Sequential tags i.e. tags under a tag of type Sequence of Items (SQ) are currently not supported.

+You can add up to 128 extended query tags.

 #### Responses